lordemmag-devops/my-docker-app/README.md

 # Multi-Service Docker Application

-This project demonstrates a multi-service application built with Docker, showcasing advanced features like multi-stage builds, Docker Compose, and an automated blue-green deployment pipeline using GitHub Actions.
-The application simulates a real-world scenario with interconnected services, optimized for performance, reliability, and zero-downtime deployments.
+This project demonstrates a multi-service application built with Docker, showcasing advanced features like multi-stage builds, Docker Compose, an automated blue-green deployment pipeline using GitHub Actions, and comprehensive monitoring with Prometheus and Grafana.
+The application simulates a real-world scenario with interconnected services, optimized for performance, reliability, zero-downtime deployments, and observability.

 ## Project Overview

-The application consists of five services:
+The application consists of several services:
 - **Web Application**: A React-based frontend served via Nginx.
 - **API Service**: A Node.js Express backend handling API requests.
 - **Database**: A MongoDB instance for persistent data storage (not included in the blue-green setup for simplicity, but would use a shared, managed database in production).
 - **Cache**: A Redis instance for performance optimization.
 - **Reverse Proxy**: An Nginx server that routes incoming requests to the active "blue" or "green" environment.
+- **Prometheus**: A monitoring system that collects metrics from all services.
+- **Grafana**: A visualization tool for the metrics collected by Prometheus.

 ## Features